awsdocs/aws-kms-developer-guide/doc_source/multi-region-keys-replicate.md

 When this operation completes, the new replica key has a transient [key state](key-state.md) of `Creating`\.
 This key state changes to `Enabled` \(or [PendingImport](multi-region-keys-import.md)\) after a few seconds when the process of creating the new replica key is complete\.
 While the key state is `Creating`, you can manage key, but you cannot yet use it in cryptographic operations\.
 If you are creating and using the replica key programmatically, retry on `KMSInvalidStateException` or call [DescribeKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_DescribeKey.html) to check its `KeyState` value before using it\.

+If you mistakenly delete a replica key, you can use this procedure to recreate it\.
+If you replicate the same primary key in the same Region, the new replica key you create will have the same [shared properties](multi-region-keys-overview.md#mrk-sync-properties) as the original replica key\.

 **Learn more**
 + To create a multi\-Region replica key with imported key material, see [Creating a replica key with imported key material](multi-region-keys-import.md#mrk-import-replicate)\.
 + To use a AWS CloudFormation template to create a replica key, see [AWS::KMS::ReplicaKey](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-kms-replicakey.html) in the *AWS CloudFormation User Guide*\.